An In-Depth Beginner Guide To Boating (Tips, Tricks, Clothing)

 Next, keep the figure-eight form, but form the second half of the eight into a hitch.
 You can do that by flipping the blight over and pushing it through the horn of the cleat.
 Make sure there is one line on top of a two-parallel line configuration, then tighten.
 For further assistance, here is an in-depth video on how to tie the perfect cleat hitch.

 How to Trim Your Boat?

 Many fresh-face boaters may not even know what trimming means.
-However, it is an incredibly essential element of boating.
+However, it is an incredibly essential element of boating and one of the best boating tips.
 Simply put, trimming is changing the boat’s angle as it moves through the water.
 When you adjust your trim, you are either lowering or raising the bow for more efficient travel.
 If done correctly, trimming can positively improve your boat’s performance as well as its fuel economy.

 You can control your boat’s through a toggle button on the dash or control lever.
 The system generally uses hydraulic rams, which changes the angle of the sterndrive gearcase or onboard motor, with the angle of the propeller shaft, relative to the transom.
 The shift has a range of approximately 20 degrees.
 When the boat’s prop shaft is parallel with the water surface, the trim is at zero, or neutral.
 When you shift your trim button-down, the gearcase gets closer to the transom, which bottoms out at negative 6 degrees at neutral trim.
 At this point, the prop shaft aims 6 degrees upwards, which lifts the stern of the boat.
 And when the stern lifts upwards, the bow pushes down.